JackDemeter/Hyperloop/README.md

 Using data from https://dl.ubnt.com/datasheets/rocketm/RocketM_DS.pdf

 The Ubiquiti Rocket M900 communicates at an interval of 900 MHz with a throughput of 150/Mbps, it has one 10/100Mbps Ethernet port.
 Must be aware of the however noise levels are typically higher.
-Can pair with a PtP link or PtMP network.
+Can pair with a Point to Point link or Point to Multi Point network.

 64 MB SDRAM, 8 MB Flash

-The main arduino will talk to the M900 using the 10/100 ethernet port on the radio.
+The main Arduino will talk to the M900 using the 10/100 ethernet port on the radio.
-Can operate between 3MHz and 16MHz
+Can operate between 3MHz and 16MHz.

 ### MAIN CONTROLLER ###

-The main controller will be an arduino mega since it has more I/O space to work with.
-It operates at 16MHz and will use an Arduino Ethernet Shield 2to communicate with the m900 rocket
+The main controller will be an Arduino Mega because it has more I/O pins (specifically analog) and has 4 serial ports to allow for communication.
+It operates at 16MHz and will use an Arduino Ethernet Shield 2 to communicate with the M900 Rocket.

+The main arduino will be directly connected to the motorcontrollers using an 3 input AND gate that is connected to 2 ports on the arduino